srid/ema/docs/guide/model.md

 A "model", in an Ema app, is a type that is required to render the site.
 The model is also used, optionally, to encode the [[route|route types]].

-Taking the blog site example from [[route]], our model would look something like the following:
+Taking the blog site example from [[example]], our model would look something like the following:

 ```haskell
 data Model = Model